Continuous and discrete Neumann systems on Stiefel varieties as matrix generalizations of the Jacobi-Mumford systems: Introduction

-The matrix $L(\la)$ can be regarded as a direct generalization of the $2\times 2$ Lax matrix for the classical Neumann system (\cite{Mum, AMV, Jap_2007}) and fits to the already studied class of rank $d$ perturbations of the constant matrix $A$.
+The matrix $L(\la)$ can be regarded as a direct generalization of the $2\times 2$ Lax matrix for the classical Neumann system (see \cite{Mum, AMV, Jap_2007}) and fits to the already studied class of rank $d$ perturbations of the constant matrix $A$.
 The latter are described by the Lax matrices of the form

 where $Y$ is constant and ${\cal N}_i$ depend on the variables of the corresponding dynamical system.
 However our $L(\la)$ belongs to the symplectic loop subalgebra $\widetilde{\rm sp}(2r)\subset\widetilde{\rm gl}(2r)$ and has a quite specific structure, moreover, $Y$ is not diagonalizable, it contains a Jordan block.
-This causes the spectral curve $\cal S$ of $L(\la)$ to have extra strong singularities at the infinity.
-So, the previous results of \cite{AHH0,AHH1,AHH2} concerning the genus of $\cal S$, number of its infinite points, etc, need to be modified in order to treat this case.
+As a result, the spectral curve $\cal S$ of $L(\la)$ has extra strong singularities at the infinity (see Section 4).
+So, the previous results of \cite{AHH0, AHH1, AHH2} concerning the genus of $\cal S$, number of its infinite points, etc, need to be modified in order to treat this case.

-We show that the Neumann systems on $V_{n,r}$ are integrable in a non-commutative sense (\cite{N}), and calculate the dimension $\delta$ of its generic minimal invariant tori.